WeAreAcademy/mark-induction-proj--writing-tests/README.md

 Now, inspect the code at `exercise-1/main.py`.
 It's not great - there have been a couple of TODOs left for us to, um, do.

 (`describe_number` in particular looks pretty hard to read and reason about.
-It miraculously seems to be doing the job, since the tests are passing, but we should try to improve it.)
+It miraculously seems to be doing the job, since the tests are passing, but we should try to improve it...)

-## Exercise 3: Sample refactoring investigation

-The folder `refactored` has a sample refactoring of `original/main.py`.

-Read through it with the same lens of above:

-1. Quick big picture
-2. Clarity of intent
-3. Ease of navigation

-What are the things which are better in this solution than the original one?

-## Exercise 4: Check your understanding

-> 🎯 **Success criterion:** a conversation with a Faculty member and amended comments.
+For `hello_world` and `greet`, see if you can refactor following the suggestion into the TODO note.

-Talk to a member of Faculty about your refactored solution and your understanding of code smells and refactoring techniques.
+When you get to `describe_number`, you'll see it's a bit of a mess.
+See if you can use things which you've already seen before on identifying code smells and using refactoring techniques.

-Amend your notes for any important points that come out of the conversation.

-## Exercise 5: Commentary and reflection
+## Exercise 2: Commentary and reflection

 **Success criterion:** documented reflections.